ogradyc01/GoldenCheetah/UG_Glossary.md

 `RR` : Ramp Rate.
 The ramp rate of your Chronic Training Load (CTL).
 It's expressed in TSS/day.

-`TSB®` : Training Stress Balance.
+`TSB` : Training Stress Balance®.
 It’s the result of subtracting today’s Acute Training Load (“fatigue”) from today’s Chronic Training Load (“fitness”).
 It relates to your form or freshness.

 `TRIMP`: a method to quantify training load.
 It takes into consideration the intensity of exercise as calculated by the heart rate (HR) and the duration of exercise.